00fox/Ds2vJoy/README.md

 - Toggle: satisfy mapping conditions one time to start, second one to stop
   - double, destinations states begin activated at program launch
   - can be used to time based mouse actions too,
-  - and for mouse if ACTIVE_MOUSE mouse action is used (see below)
+  - and for mouse if ACTIVE_MOUSE special action is used (see below)

 ______________________________________________________________________________________ Transitivity